Robust Contracts with Exploration: Introduction

-A suitable class of applications of robust models in contract design involves hiring or consulting experts, which explains why the principal may not know all the actions available to the agents, and may not even have a prior belief about the unknown ones.
-Examples include individual taxpayers hiring tax advisors, as well as companies seeking operations consulting services.
-In these applications, different agents have received similar professional training, which gives the principal reason to believe that the achievement of a previous agent is also within the ability of the next agent.
-Therefore, the knowledge she gains from past experiences is valuable for improving future interactions.
-Within these applications, the main theoretical question of this paper is twofold: First, how should the principal design contracts to best respond to new knowledge gained from exploration?
+A suitable class of applications of robust models in contract design involves the principal hiring or consulting specialized agents that surpass her own expertise.
+This explains the principal's limited knowledge about all actions available to the agents and her lack of a prior belief regarding the unknown ones.
+For instance, consider an individual hiring gig workers from online platforms.
+While long-term contracts are typically not enforceable, she does have the opportunity to interact with a pool of workers.
+Given that the workers share similar professional training, the individual's knowledge about the capability of the pool from past experience is valuable for improving future interactions.
+Within this example, the main theoretical question of this paper is twofold: First, how should the individual structure contracts to best respond to new knowledge gained from exploration?
 Second, in anticipation of such opportunities, what contracts are optimal for acquiring new knowledge?

 In the baseline model of this paper (Section \ref{sec:model}), we study a two-period moral hazard problem.
-There are two agents, with the identical action sets that are unknown to the principal.
+There are two agents, whose action sets are unknown to the principal.
 The principal contracts with each agent sequentially to provide incentives.
 She observes the action chosen by the first agent, and then offers a new contract to the second agent based on this knowledge, thus having the opportunity to explore in the first period.
 The principal and agents are all risk neutral, and payments are constrained by limited liability.

+The baseline model assumes that the principal knows only some available actions of the agents, but other unknown actions may also exist, and the principal does not even have a well-defined prior belief about these unknown actions.
+Faced with this nonquantifiable uncertainty, the principal seeks to maximize her worst-case discounted sum of payoffs, where the worst case is over the possible action sets.
+Consequently, it is crucial to articulate what actions the principal considers possible in each period, and to determine how the principal's beliefs about unknown actions are updated across periods.